Plan Your Support Team's Work Like a Pro

 Scheduling the work of the customer service team

 Planning customer service work is all about the equal distribution of shifts, time for additional projects, and free time.
-You can use the staffing prediction report at LiveChat to plan the workload and spot the busiest days.
+You can use the staffing prediction report at LiveChat or auto-assignment in HelpDesk to plan the workload and spot the busiest days.

 First, it’s crucial to equally and fairly divide all shifts Most people like to work during the day, starting on early morning shifts, and very few people like night shifts.
 Keep track of it, and make sure no one gets nights or weekends more often than the others.